MicheleDamian/prostate-gleason-dataset/README.md

 * *Gleason 3+3, 4+4, or 5+5*: a patch is kept if the number of Gleason X pixels is >=75% of the area of the patch, accordingly with the mask; **classes 1, 2 and 3** are produced for Gleason grades 3, 4 and 5 respectively.

 In order to remove noisy entries, all the remaining patches went through a manual labelling step and they were finally resized to 256x256 pixels using nearest neighboor interpolation.
 It follows that the final pixel resolution is in the range from **0.90404μm** to **1.0064μm**, depending on the scanner used.
-Arguably, this pixel resolution and the selected patch size provide the best compromise between the resolution at the cellular/glandular level, the goodness of the contextual information in the visual field and the dataset size.
+This pixel resolution and the selected patch size provide a good compromise between the resolution at the cellular/glandular level, the amount of contextual information present in the patch (e.g. glandular arrangment) and the dataset size.

 ![Biopsy distribution](./biopsy_dist.png)